-We’ve been blending frozen fruit and ice cubes ever since, and even though the jar doesn’t quite make enough smoothie for all 6 of us (we like big smoothies!), it’s no big deal to quickly blend a second batch.
+We’ve been blending frozen fruit and ice cubes ever since, and even though the jar doesn’t quite make enough smoothies for all 6 of us (we like big smoothies!), it’s no big deal to quickly blend a second batch.

-Yep, you can blend soups, milkshakes, smoothies and ice crushes quickly and completely with a single machine.
+Yep, you can blend soups, milkshakes, smoothies, and ice crushes quickly and completely with a single machine.

 2. Ice Cream Maker